-A student is normally expected to complete the B.Sc.
-Programme in 6 semesters.
+A student is normally expected to complete the B.Sc. /B.com. /BA Programme in 6 semesters.
 However, in any case not more than 7 consecutive semesters.
 Failing which the concern BoS will identify suitable / equivalent course.

 3. REQUIREMENTS FOR COMPLETION OF A SEMESTER